quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning_processed/2rla_part59_A_Unifying_Algo.md

 ---

 #### Memory and Computation Trade-offs
-Background context: n-step methods involve storing states, actions, rewards over \(n\) time steps, which increases memory requirements.
+Background context: n-step methods involve storing states, actions, rewards over $n$ time steps, which increases memory requirements.
 Additionally, they require more computation per time step compared to one-step methods.

 :p What are the trade-offs involved in using n-step temporal-difference learning?
 ??x
 Using n-step TD methods comes with increased memory and computational costs.
-The primary trade-off is between the accuracy of the method (which improves with \(n\)) and the overhead required for storing past experiences and performing more complex calculations.
+The primary trade-off is between the accuracy of the method (which improves with $n$) and the overhead required for storing past experiences and performing more complex calculations.

 For example, to implement an n-step Q-learning update:
 ```java